AnnyaB/CNN-FROM-SCRATCH/README.md

 ## Consistent Approach to Building Neural Networks (From NN to CNN [Convolutional Neural Network])
 - Topic 1: Building a Simple Neural Network from Scratch – Implementing Core ML Concepts with Fundamental Mathematics and Numpy

 - Topic 2: Enhancing a Simple Neural Network with Probabilistic and Statistical Methods

+- Topic 3: Enhancing Neural Networks with Linear Algebra and Calculus for Improved Learning and Performance